 13. Under Article 46 of the Labor Contract Law, an employee is not entitled to severance in the case of voluntary resignation.

-14. Employment benefits affected by length of employment include annual leave entitlement and severance entitlements.
+14. Employment benefits impacted by length of employment include, for example, annual leave and severance entitlements.

 15. Rule 10 of the PRC Labor Contract Law Implementation Rules by and effective from September 18, 2008.

 16. The Supplier may enter into confidentiality and non-compete covenants with a Supplier Employee restricting him or her from providing Services to competitors of the Customer during the term of employment.
 However, if such restriction is to be effective even after the termination of employment between the Supplier and the Supplier Employee, such non-compete period cannot exceed two years following such termination, and the Supplier is obligated to pay compensation to the Supplier Employee within such post-employment restrictive period.

 Copyright 2010.
 JSM, Mayer Brown International LLP and/or Mayer Brown LLP.
 All rights reserved.
 Mayer Brown is a global legal services organization comprising legal practices that are separate entities ("Mayer Brown Practices").
 The Mayer Brown Practices are: JSM, a Hong Kong partnership, and its associated entities in Asia; Mayer Brown International LLP, a limited liability partnership incorporated in England and Wales; and Mayer Brown LLP, a limited liability partnership established in the United States.
 The Mayer Brown Practices are known as Mayer Brown JSM in Asia.